Sports Federation and Olympic Committee of Hong Kong, China: 2020s

 In September 2021, SCMP published an article which detailed multiple complaints against the Hong Kong Ice Hockey Association (HKIHA), from former coaches and players.
 They accused the association of lacking transparency in corporate governance, as well as conflicts of interest between the chairman and the association, causing the development of the sport to be hampered.
 Some of those interviewed claimed that they had been frustrated with the association from the 1990s, and that letters to the LCSD had gone ignored.

 In April 2022, the Hong Kong Basketball Association (HKBA) drew criticism from local basketball players, after local media reported that the HKBA had withdrawn from the 2025 FIBA Asia Cup and did not register a team to participate in the qualifiers; the HKBA claimed that there was a miscommunication issue.

 In September 2023, local media reported that 2 sports associations under the SF&OC had consistently failed to submit annual audited financial returns; the Hong Kong Weightlifting and Powerlifting Association, and the Hong Kong Tug of War Association.

 In October 2023, Bernard Chan wrote that "governing bodies must operate to the highest professional standards, with equally high standards of governance, accountability and transparency."

 In January 2024, a former Hong Kong elite Olympic coach moved to the UK because she said Hong Kong did not offer enough support for elite coaches, saying she was unpaid.

 In June 2024, the ex-head coach of Hong Kong football team, Jorn Andersen, said that Hong Kong Football Association receiving millions of taxpayer dollars every year made the HKFA have no motivation to improve, and said that the HKFA needed to be "more professional, from top to bottom," and did "not do enough" to improve the sport.
 He also named Eric Fok as not taking enough action for the sport.

-In July 2024, Alex Fong criticized the Hong Kong China Swimming Association for not allowing a young swimmer to compete, despite the swimmer having a qualified time.
+In July 2024, Alex Fong criticised the Hong Kong China Swimming Association for not allowing a young swimmer to compete, despite the swimmer having a qualified time.
 Fong said that the association was "indifferent" towards young and promising athletes; the association later allowed the young swimmer to compete, but did not change its regulations to allow future swimmers from competition swimming clubs to compete, and said that future swimmers must first write an application to the association.

 In August 2024, after complaints that athletes were paid less than minimum wage, Edgar Yang, an official of the SF&OC, said that athletes should consider their stipends as a "perk."
 After Yang's statement, multiple current and former athletes complained about the financial burdens they endured.

 In February 2025, a former manager of the Hong Kong China Swimming Association admitted to fraud after he falsely claimed that athletes had attended water polo training, and took most of the government training funds.